noodle-doodle-7/core-code-from-scratch-readme/README.md

 ### Date of birth in Matrix (binary code)
 > This was calculated using the method of *the powers of 2*, demonstrated in [this](https://www.youtube.com/watch?v=rsxT4FfRBaM&ab_channel=TheOrganicChemistryTutor) video.

-If my bithday year is 1999, we need to find how to tranlated into binary code.
+If my bithday year is 1999, we need to find how to translate it into binary code.

 STEP 1 > First we get the year that we want to convert --> 1999